thecybergardener/plant_tracker/README.md

 ---
 # Plant Tracker App

-A Python-based application for managing and tracking plant data using `tkinter` for the user interface and `openpyxl` for interacting with Excel files.
-This app helps you maintain detailed information about your plant collection, including names, species, purchase dates, and descriptions, while also allowing updates and the addition of new plants.
+A Python-based application for managing and tracking plant data.
+Think of it as a "Plant Journal."
+I use `tkinter` for the user interface and `openpyxl` for interacting with Excel files.
+This app helps you maintain detailed information about your plant collection, including names, species, purchase dates, and descriptions.

 ## Features